martinwilk/nd00333_AZMLND_C2/README.md

 # Operationalizing Machine Learning in Microsoft Azure

-This is the second project of the Machine Learning Engineer with Microsoft Azure nanodegree.
+In the following I will write about the results of the second project of the Machine Learning Engineer with Microsoft Azure Nanodegree.
 During this project a classification model is trained using AutoML.
 The best model is deployed as a Azure Container Instance and the REST endpoint of the deployed model is used to classify new instances.
 To automate the process of retraining the model, a pipeline is created and published.
 Using the REST endpoint of this pipeline, everyone with the authentication key is allowed to trigger a new run, for example if new data is available.

 This project uses the Bankmarketing dataset (1).
 This dataset contains personal information from customers of a Portuguese banking institution like the age, the job and information to the last contact to the bank and if the client has subscribed a term deposit.
 So the banking company wants to find out which customers should be contacted via phone and informed about the term deposit offer.